xdvom03/4xclearer/README.md

 ### AI

 I solved the problem of pathfinding: the AI picks targets and moves towards them.
 When reaching the target, the unit will found a city, unless there is an enemy unit nearby, in which case it will kill it.
 This has the advantage of using most units in a meaningful way.
 With the current system, the AI crushes me with a 2-to-1 city starting advantage, but I crush it on 1-to-1.
+On a bigger board, though, the AI's poor city planning loses it a lot of its advantage.

 Troubles with targets:

 * Targets are not reconsidered unless rendered invalid, so the unit can miss big opportunities on its way to a target that has since become almost worthless.
 * We first find buy location and then the target, but the other way around makes more sense (and is closer to how I think when playing).
 Once you pick a target, we should only pick tiles by their relation to that tile, but we just pick tiles good overall, then try to find something.
+This is also extra slow.
+Targets' distance would be a bit harder to calculate, esp. if it is to take blocking units into account.
 * Pathfinding can get stuck if there are a lot of units on at the same time.
+Units don't consider other units in their movement, sometimes cutting each other off unnecessarily.
+Units with a straight target line should get priority.
-Pathfinding can overshoot one direction through a city and thus keep going back and forth.
+* Pathfinding can overshoot one direction through a city and thus keep going back and forth.
+* Capturing opponent cities gets too low a valuation.

 ### Overall quality